 From India, Hyderabad

-If you try to manipulate the break up, reducing basic, they are definitely going to issue a show cause or even take the matter to court.
+I have a feeling the department is not going to take kindly towards any manipulation of salary structures at this stage.
+If you try to manipulate the breakup by reducing the basic salary, they are definitely going to issue a show cause or even take the matter to court.
 The court is likely to rule against you.
-Even if not, the matter will prove very costly for you in terms of litigation cost as this will drag on for ages.
+Even if not, the matter will prove very costly for you in terms of litigation costs as this will drag on for ages.

-While the management is free to decide the salary structure, it can not reduce the basic to reduce the pf component.
-It is one thing to put the salary structure in a particular way, it is another matter to change it to decide PF.
+While the management is free to decide the salary structure, it cannot reduce the basic salary to reduce the PF component.
+It is one thing to put the salary structure in a particular way; it is another matter to change it to decide PF.
+Field officers have already been briefed on how to check these things in an audit.
+Circulars have been used internally for catching such cases.

 From India, Mumbai

-Kindly give opinion
+Kindly give an opinion.

 From India, Pune